⏱️ Start Coding in 5 Minutes

 make install [environment_type]

-, it must match a file in config/environment/.env.type.*
+environment_type if omitted, defaults to local, it must match a file in config/environment/.env.type.*

 What happens during installation